U.S. court orders Symantec to pay $17 mln for patent infringement

 The damages award was far less than the $298 million Intellectual Ventures had been seeking.
 The jury also cleared Symantec of infringing a third patent.

-The verdict is a blow to Mountain View, Calif.-based Symantec.
-It also confirmed the validity of the patents and strengthens Intellectual Ventures’ track record in court.
+While a blow to Mountain View, Calif.-based Symantec, the verdict, which also confirmed the validity of the patents, strengthens Intellectual Ventures’ track record in court.
 The multibillion-dollar company has become one of the biggest patent owners in the world and only recently began suing companies in addition to its longtime strategy of licensing its wide array of patents.

-Melissa Finocchio, chief litigation counsel for Intellectual Ventures, said in a statement the company was grateful that the jury confirmed the validity of its patents.

-“We remain committed to defending inventor rights and protecting the interests of our investors and customers,” she said.

 Bellevue, Wash.-based Intellectual Ventures, accused Symantec in 2010 of infringing its intellectual property with the security software company’s email and Internet protection products, including Norton antivirus.